richard-weinhold/pomato/docs/options.rst

    - *type* (string): Defines the with what kind of grid representation the market clearing is represented.
 Options are:

-      - *dispatch*: Market clearing without any network representation.
+      - *uniform*: Market clearing without any network representation.
       - *ntc*: Commercial exchange capacities.
 Not physical network represented.
-      - *nodal*: Full N-0 transmission network representation.
+      - *opf*: Full N-0 transmission network representation.
 Corresponds to nodal pricing.
 Implemented via standard PTDF formulation.
-      - *zonal*: Using a zonal PTDF to clear the market.
-The linear mapping between the nodal injections and zonal net position is based on the *gsk* option, which can be *flat* or *gmax*.
-      - *cbco_nodal*: This option represents the nodal N-1 grid representation and it runs in conjunction with the RedundancyRemoval algorithm to obtain the minimal set of critical branches under critical outages which guarantee N-1 secure optimal power flow when clearing the market.
+      - *scopf*: This option represents the nodal N-1 grid representation and it runs in conjunction with the RedundancyRemoval algorithm to obtain the minimal set of critical branches under critical outages which guarantee N-1 secure optimal power flow when clearing the market.
-      - *cbco_zonal*: Analogues to the *cbco_nodal* option, but based on a zonal N-1 PTDF.
+      - *fbmc*: Analogues to the *scopf* option, but based on a zonal N-1 PTDF.

    - *model_horizon* (2-element list): Defines over what (sub)-set of timesteps the market model is run.